 What kind of support can you provide towards franchisees?

 The most successful franchisees are those that find the right balance between input from the franchisor and independence for franchisees.
 Too much independence will mean that each franchise is vastly different from the next, which hurts continuity and dilutes the effectiveness of the underlying brand.
 Franchisors should be prepared to provide support, guidance, and advice to their franchisees.
 However, they need to be careful about stepping on their franchisees’ independence and preventing them from running their franchise the way they see fit.

 How will you find franchisees?

 Marketing is important for any business.
 But promoting your business as a franchising opportunity is a very different game from promoting your business in general.

 Before you begin your search for franchisees and carry out franchise advertising, you first need to define the skills and qualities you are looking for.
 If you don’t know what you’re looking for, you’re going to have trouble finding it.
 In general, the qualities you look for in potential franchisees will be similar to those you would look for when looking for a manager for your business.

-Your interview process should be a little different to that you use when recruiting staff.
+Another important step is the interview.
+Your interview process should be a little different from that you use when recruiting staff.
 Remember, you’re looking for candidates that can take on responsibility for managing their franchise independently, following your directions when necessary.

 If you prepare properly for the challenges ahead, franchising your business can bring enormous returns for relatively little work or risk.
 But getting a successful franchise off the ground is undeniably a challenge.
 Before you pull the trigger on your franchising ambitions, make sure you have a concrete plan in place.
 As long as you know what you are getting into and anticipate your biggest challenges successfully, there’s no reason you can’t make a success out of franchising.